Screamin' Jay Hawkins: "I Put a Spell on You"

-Hawkins' most successful recording, "I Put a Spell on You" (1956), was selected as one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
+Hawkins's most successful recording, "I Put a Spell on You" (1956), was selected as one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 According to the AllMusic Guide to the Blues, "Hawkins originally envisioned the tune as a refined ballad."
 The entire band was intoxicated during a recording session where "Hawkins screamed, grunted, and gurgled his way through the tune with utter drunken abandon."
 The resulting performance was no ballad but instead a "raw, guttural track" that became his greatest commercial success and reportedly surpassed a million copies in sales, although it failed to make the Billboard pop or R&B charts.

-Although Hawkins himself blacked out and was unable to remember the session, he relearned the song from the recorded version.
+Although Hawkins blacked out and was unable to remember the session, he relearned the song from the recorded version.
 Meanwhile, the record label released a second version of the single, removing most of the grunts that had embellished the original performance; this was in response to complaints about the recording's overt sexuality.
 Nonetheless it was banned from radio in some areas.
 Furthermore, the recording attracted the ire of groups such as the NAACP, "which worried that his act would reflect badly on African Americans."
 Hawkins later credited the uproar with a boost in sales due to the perceived taboo nature of his performances.